textpattern/textpattern.github.io/brand/user-docs-guide.md

 Displayed quotations are for when you need to quote large amounts of matter, and that works against the [scope and depth objective](#scope-and-depth-of-material) for documentation; to be clear, concise, and actionable.
 Conversely, inline quotations, using `<q cite="">. . .</q>`, are perfectly fine, as demonstrated in the previous paragraph, as long as they’re not overused.

 Block quotes are specifically not used as example boxes, or for any other miscellaneous need.
 Don’t be fooled by their neat orange presentation, though it grabs your attention.
-See options for custom content needs, such as offset examples, in the following sections.
+See options for custom content needs in the following sections, such as example blocks for offsetting example text from regular copy.

 [^disquotes]: <i>New Oxford Style Manual</i>, ed.
 Anne Waddingham (3rd edn, Oxford, 2016), p 162.